tmf-map/docsite/docs/typescript/4.class/class-and-inheritance.md

 hondaObj.run(); // A Honda started A Honda City is moving at 100 mph!
 ```

 In the above example, we have a class `Car` with the `name` property.
 The constructor for this class initializes the member variables.
-The class also has a method `display()` with an argument speed initialized to 0.
+The class also has a method `run()` with an argument speed initialized to 0.

 We then create two classes, `Mercedes` and `Honda`, that extend from the parent class `Car`.
 Each child class extends the properties of the parent class.
 The constructor for each class calls the super constructor to initialize the parent class properties.
 Each class also defines a method `run()` that prints its own message in addition to calling the super class method for `run()`.